lundqvistr/manual_medfak_research_data/manual.md

 Codes used for categorical variables should be assigned explanations.
 In case your system does not support such details, then you should at least provide external documentation of what the codes mean, i e a [_codebook_](#data-dictionary-/-codebooks)

 ### Wide or long format?
-Many datasets consists of data points from one measurement period, and the basic structure can be fairly simple "rectangular" set of data.
+Many datasets consists of data points from one measurement period, and the basic structure can be a fairly simple "rectangular" set of data.
 It is however also common with datasets where _time_ is a fundamental variable.
 Follow-up of patients makes it necessary to have data on patients from baseline, from 3 months, 12 monts and possibly later that that.
 The structure in such cases has to take these different times into account, and there are basically two ways to do so: wide formats and long formats.

 There is no simple correct structure for such data, it can even be necessary to have both structures in parallel due to the details in how your software works.
 As a consequence, switching from one format to the other is a common task.
 It can however be quite demanding, so it could be wise to consult a statistician in order when the need arises.

+Naturally this also applies for other cases where there is some repetition of similar measurements: different places, different parts of the body,...

+Data from such instances in time can be also be stored in different ways:
+- As one file for each point in time
+- As different worksheets in the the same spreadsheet
+- With all the observations in one single file

+If the structure is one of the two first you will probably have to join the parts together sooner or later.
+Such joining is described in [Data on the same individuals...](data-on-the-same-individuals-in-more-than-one-place).

 #### Wide format
 Here the basic observation is one "individual".
 One row per individual, several variables for each timepoint.